falemagn/fameta-counter/README.md

 The main _trick_ that makes `fameta::counter` work is that a ___monotonically increasing___ value has to be passed to it at construction time and any time the _next_ counter value has to be retrieved.
 This makes the compiler **always instantiates** a new set of methods to access and modify the counter, which avoids the _"caching problem"_ that seems to affect Roséen's solution.

 At this point you might wonder: Isn't a ___monotonically increasing___ value a... counter?
 Do we really need a counter, to make this counter work?
-Well, yes, we do, but the values we need don't have to be consecutive neither they need to have a given _start_, we just need them to _increase_ at each call.
+Well, yes, we do, but the values we need don't have to be consecutive neither do they need to have a given _start_, we just need them to _increase by an arbitrary amount_ at each call.

 #### `__LINE__` and `__COUNTER__`
 Do we have such a thing in the language?
 Yes, we do, the preprocessor provides us with one such thing: the `__LINE__` macro.
 However, `__LINE__` is good only _most_ of the times, because it could fail if within the same _translation unit_ two files used two different counters that happened to be positioned at about the same lines in their respective files: remember that we said that each call into the counter has to be __unique__?
 Well, that might not be the case if we used `__LINE__`.